Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Solutions to the Boltzmann Type Equation

-Parts (a) and (b) of the Lemma are now a consequence of (\ref{3.6}), (\ref{3.10}), (\ref{3.12}), and (\ref{3.0}) together with (vii).
-For part (b) we note that $2\|B\|\le b$, cf. Section \ref{sec:2}.
-Parts (c) and (d) follow from (\ref{3.9}), and parts (a) and (b).
+Parts (a) and (b) of the Lemma are now a consequence of (\ref{5.3}), (\ref{5.7}), and (\ref{5.9}).
+For part (b) we note that $2\|B\|\le b$, cf. condition (v).
+Parts (c) and (d) follow from (\ref{5.6}), and parts (a) and (b).
 For part (d) we note that $c^{\1}_{T,\rm max}\ge 1$.

 Let $T>0$.
-Let us iteratively construct a solution $p\equiv p(p_0)$ to (\ref{3.3}) restricted to $(r,v,t)\in\Omega\times V\times [0,T]$ By (i)-(iii) we have then the boundary conditions (\ref{3.2}).
+Let us iteratively construct a solution $p\equiv p(p_0)$ to (\ref{2.4}) restricted to $(r,v,t)\in\Omega\times V\times [0,T]$ By (i)-(iii) we have then the boundary conditions (\ref{2.3}).
 Set